1)

 Usually, the Director will lead a group warm up and several group exercises.
 Then the Director will divide the actors into small groups and assign each actor a role in a scene.
 You will rehearse your scene with your small group and then perform it for the Director.
 You may then be asked to read other roles in other scenes.

 The cast list will be sent out via email.
 This email will also have information about the location and time of the first rehearsal.
 All actors are asked to respond via email to confirm that they accept their roles.
+Actors who are not cast will be invited to participate in the production by being assistant stage managers, run crew, work on a tech crew to build the set, props, costumes, lights, sound, or to usher for the performances.

 What if I am not cast in the show?

 Not getting cast in a show can feel very vulnerable and discouraging.
-The Director is looking to put together the best possible team, and even if you are a great actor, given the constellation of the other actors, there may not be a role for you.
+The director is looking to put together the best possible team, and even if you are a great actor, given the constellation of the other actors, there may not be a role for you.
 Don't give up!
 Even though it can be challenging, we encourage you to get involved with the play in other ways - as an assistant stage manager, a light board or sound board operator, a costume assistant, and more!